Fairbanks Motorhome Rental, Alaska USA

 Anchorage and Juneau by RV

-After Juneau, continue north a little way on your camper rental in Fairbanks to Chena Hot Springs.
+After Juneau, continue north a little way on your camper rental to Chena Hot Springs.
 This is a drive that will be memorable as the road was only built in 1905 specifically for access to the springs.
 The fact that it is sparingly used makes it an ideal drive for spotting wildlife.

 If you desire for a drive to nowhere in your campervan hire or RV rentals; follow the Steese Highway as it winds up for more than 160 miles into a tiny Athabascan village on the banks of the Yukon River.
 You will pass by uninhabited wooded areas, tundra mountains, and a state-run campground.
 At mile 107, you can make a goal of the 3,600-feet Eagle Summit where, for three days before and after the summer solstice of June 21, you can view the midnight sun.